HFIProgramming/IntlVote/README.md

 > A Vue.js project build with [MDUI](https://github.com/zdhxiong/mdui)

-**Note: This project is a sample to test how to integrate MDUI into Vue, and it is a test project.
+**Note: This project is a sample to test how to integrate MDUI into Vue, and it is a test project (still ready on production in small scale).
 The demo and code may no longer maintained or available in the future time**

 ## Build Setup